10 Most Common Types of Orthopaedic Surgeries

 6. Nerves

-An orthopaedist (also spelled as orthopedist) is a doctor who specialises in diagnosing and treating musculoskeletal disorders.
+An orthopaedist (also spelled as an orthopedist) is a doctor who specializes in diagnosing and treating musculoskeletal disorders.
 An orthopaedist can be divided into two types:

 1. Surgical